About - ISSO

 If you have no job within the 90-day employment window, you cannot start one after that and we cannot report it to DHS on your behalf, unfortunately.

-We also strongly recommend that you monitor the website of your home country’s embassy in the U.S., as well as you home country’s national public health agency.
+As always, travel restrictions are subject to change.
+Therefore, we strongly recommend to monitor of your home country’s U.S. embassy as well as you home country’s national public health agency.

 Yes, all international students are required to file a tax return as a condition of their visa.
 The deadline to file your tax return will be April 15, 2021.